Bankruptcy Exemptions Explained: What Property Can You Keep?

 Public benefits and certain insurance proceeds

 These protections exist because bankruptcy law recognizes basic needs.
-Losing everything would defeat the purpose of financial recovery.
+Losing everything would defeat the purpose of financial recovery and a Fresh Start.
 Issues arise when assets have high equity or fall outside standard exemption categories.
-Examples include second homes, luxury vehicles, collectibles, or large cash holdings.
-These situations require careful planning before bankruptcy filing.
+Examples include second homes, luxury vehicles, collectibles, investment accounts, and large cash holdings.
+These situations require careful planning before bankruptcy filing

 Related: The Most Common Bankruptcy Mistakes People Make in December